rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 However, a Trezor wallet is protected by the PIN, and the passphrase if set.

-The passphrase feature is especially useful because it creates an additional level of obfuscation, meaning even if someone manages to steal your device and get your PIN, they cannot access to your funds without the passphrase.
+The passphrase feature is especially useful because it creates an additional level of obfuscation, meaning even if someone manages to steal your device and get your PIN, they cannot access your funds without the passphrase.

-Moreover, this passphrase is not stored inside the device, therefore if someone manages to break physically your Trezor Wallet (e.g. with a side-channel attack), they can not access to the fund if they don't manage to find the passphrase.
+Moreover, this passphrase is not stored inside the device, therefore if someone manages to break physically your Trezor Wallet (e.g. with a side-channel attack), they can not access the funds if they don't manage to find the passphrase.

 #### 2. Supply Chain Attacks